gersteinj/text_to_images/README.md

 * Save your file somewhere that you can find it again..

 ## Settings
-* Settings will be back once the new version is updated with a better interface
+* Settings beyond file name will be available shortly